pythonwithalex/mynotes/web_development/Web_Design_Notes.md

   width: 100px;
 }
 ```
-#### Use Box-Sizing so that padding is included in the element's idth
+#### Use Box-Sizing so that padding is included in the element's id

 ```css
 html {box-sizing: border-box; }
 *,*:before, *:after { box-sizing: inherit; }
 ```

+#### Clearing Floats

+set the container width and give it an overflow: auto property